 Hellraiser changed the game.
-It was far from the first or last movie to do so, but when audiences were introduced to it in 1987, they had never seen anything like it before.
+It was far from the first or last movie to do so, but when audiences were introduced to it in 1987, they had never seen anything like it.
 Of course, it had its influences, but this was a new world audiences were seeing for the first time, one that could only stem from Clive Barker’s vivid and endlessly fruitful imagination.
 In Hellraiser, we were introduced to a Hell that was, in many ways, entirely self-constructed.
 People were led to it by the intensity of their own desires, perhaps only realizing it was not what they wanted until it was already too late.
-At the same time, it’s a gothic family drama set largely in a single house, depicting a family that is falling apart but is nonetheless shockingly close.
-Like all iconic horror films, though, Hellraiser is only as strong as its heroine.
+At the same time, it’s a Gothic family drama set largely in a single house, depicting a family that is falling apart but is nonetheless shockingly close.
+Like all iconic horror films, though, Hellraiser is only as strong as its protagonist.
 Luckily, it has a great one in Kirsty Cotton.

 To trace Kirsty’s origins, though, we need to take a step back to the original novella, The Hellbound Heart.
 While there are major differences in terms of some of the character names and relationships, Hellraiser very closely follows the plot of the book.
 The Cenobites bear different designs, they have more dialogue, but they’re in virtually the same amount of scenes and serve exactly the same purpose.
-The only real difference between the two lie in the protagonist.
+The only real difference between the two lies in the protagonist.
 The Kirsty of The Hellbound Heart is a fairly lonely woman, often perceived as pretty unattractive by the people around her.

 The only real close friend she seems to have is Rory (Larry in the film) who she is also completely in love with.
 Her relationship to him defines much of her character.
 She’s nervous, often losing her composure, sometimes even stopping to wonder if it’s easier to just let herself be killed than actually fight back.
 But she has one key component to her that translates into the film as it defines the third act of both the book and movie: her skill at bargaining.